chromiecraft/chromiecraft/issue_template.md

  - Do we need to have debug flags on Cmake?
  - Do we need to look at the console while the bug happens?
  - Other steps
--->
+ - Use the ingame commands to identify the unique GUID of an ore/herb/npc:    .npc info  /  .gobject near -->

 1.